nearform/ag-grid-url-sync/README.md

 - **Number columns** configured with `filter: 'agNumberColumnFilter'`
 - **Auto-detection** based on `cellDataType: 'number'` configuration
 - Columns with `filter: true` (AG Grid's default text filter)
-- Any column where users apply text or number-based filters
+- Any column where users apply text, number, or date-based filters
-- All AG Grid text and number filter operations through the filter menu
+- All AG Grid text, number, and date filter operations through the filter menu
-- **Mixed filter types** - combine text and number filters in the same URL
+- **Mixed filter types** - combine text, number, and date filters in the same URL

 ### URL Examples